 Dingus uses found materials in her metalwork as well.
 She draws inspiration from the intricate work once created by Africans enslaved in the South.
 It was while studying slavery in southern cities such as New Orleans on a Guggenheim Fellowship that she first became familiar with the metalwork.

 Numerous organizations hold her work in their collections, including the Seattle Art Museum and the Tacoma Art Museum.
-She has also been featured at the Whatcom Museum in multiple shows, including Northwest Women Artists : 1880 — 2010, and The Art of Recycling.
+She has also been featured at the Whatcom Museum in multiple shows, including Northwest Women Artists : 1880 — 2010, The Art of Recycling, and Many Wests: Artists Shape an American Idea (opening March 19, 2022).

 The Museum also holds her piece Green Leaves (2001) in its permanent collection.
 The mixed-media work reflects her response to her time living in East Texas.
 While there, she missed the lush green of the Pacific Northwest and turned to creating works that celebrated natural motifs.